davidmoten/rxjava2-json/README.md

 * present queries on streams of JSON text as an RxJava stream (`Flowable`, `Maybe`, `Single`)
 * reduce memory, cpu and io use by only parsing JSON parts that are queried
 * support backpressure
-* make a certain class of JSON query easily expressable in RxJava 2.x
+* make a certain class of JSON query efficient and easily expressable in RxJava 2.x

 ## Examples